COURSE OVERVIEW

 MIKE BOYLE

-Mike Boyle, alongside colleagues, set up a theatre company called Stolen Art, which specialised in live drama production and mixed media concepts.
+Senior Lecturer Mike Boyle, alongside colleagues, set up a theatre company called Stolen Art, which specialised in live drama production and mixed media concepts.
 He moved on to join a small independent film production company called Tarantula, starting off as PA and becoming a Producer.
 Creating title sequences, promo material, commercials, programme formatting and ideas generation.
 Mike then joined the prestigious TAP scheme at the BBC, working for BBC Drama, BBC Sport and BBC Radio 4 - producing on Thinking Allowed.
 He then joined the BBC marketing department, making internal and external marketing films.
 He has worked in corporate film making alongside his work at The Northern School of Art and in the last few years, has started directing and acting in theatre.
 This includes The Game’s Afoot and Dad’s Army, collaborating with Production design and Costume on the productions which was a sell out with strong reviews.
+Qualifications: BA (Hons), PGCE, FHEA

 ANDREW HUTCHINSON